Are Solar Shingles Worth It: a Guide

 How much do solar shingles cost?

-According to EcoWatch, the average cost of solar shingles falls somewhere between $15 and $35 per square foot or roughly $25,000 to $60,000 for a full-home installation.
-However, final prices for solar shingle installations vary based on the brand of shingle, the size of the building and how much of the roof the solar shingles cover.
+The average cost of solar shingles falls somewhere between $15 and $35 per square foot or roughly $25,000 to $60,000 for a full-home installation.
+However, final prices for solar shingle installations vary based on the shingle brand, the size of the building and how much of the roof the solar shingles cover.

 As of publishing, high costs prevent many homeowners from adopting solar shingles.
 “I have been looking into solar energy services for a couple of years,” said Aaron, a ConsumerAffairs reviewer from South Carolina.
 “I was interested in solar shingles because I wanted to put them all over my house but they’re expensive.”